Medical Education Division

 Most masses are benign, but for those found to be malignant, earlier intervention is thought by many to lead to improved chances of successful treatment.

-The patient on the right was a 36 year old woman at 16 weeks of pregnancy.
+This patient was a 36 year old woman at 16 weeks of pregnancy.
 She had found a breast mass and needle aspiration showed it to be a hemartoma.
 This was then excised under local anesthetic.
 Pathology confirmed it to be a benign hemartoma.

 OB-GYN 101: Introductory Obstetrics & Gynecology